Building a React SharePoint starter kit

 IE11 Legacy Support

-To support the older IE11 browser, simply install the react-app-polyfill packagee and include it in index.js :
+To support the older IE11 browser, simply install the react-app-polyfill package and include it in index.js:

 Deploying